muojp/itawaly/README.md

 gnome-extensions uninstall bclm@muo.jp
 ```

 ## Why Itawaly?

-To maintain our batteries condition better.
+To maintain our battery's condition better.

 Q. What is the recommended charge level for storing lithium-ion batteries, and why?